AlphaArtrem/dcob/README.md

     "rpcUrl" : "rpcUrl"
 }
 ```
 You can get the Infura key and secret from <a href = "https://www.infura.io/">infura.io</a>.
-The contract address will be provide in the step 7.
+The contract address will be provide in the ```step 7```.
 RPC URL will be your chain's rpc url.

 10. Fetch pub dependencies for Flutter and run the app.
 ```
 flutter pub get